CivicTechWR/WRvotes/docs/resources/voter-info.md

 procedures for amending your information on the Voters' List.
 See the [Registering on the Voters' List](/resources/amend-voters-list) page for information specific to your municipality.

+#### I voted provincially.
+Am I registered to vote?

+Not necessarily.
+The provincial register of electors is distinct from the municipal one.
+The municipal List of Electors is managed by MPAC, the Municipal Property Assessment Corporation (MPAC).

+This will change in 2024.
+At that time [Elections Ontario will maintain the voter list](https://www.ontario.ca/document/2022-voters-guide-ontario-municipal-council-and-school-board-elections/voters-list-and#section-0) both municipally and provincially.

 #### I am a student.
 Do I get to vote?